Athou/commafeed/README.md

 * Create a directory somewhere (e.g. `/opt/commafeed/`) and extract the generated zip inside this directory.
 * Create a directory called `logs` (e.g. `/opt/commafeed/logs`)
-* On Linux, create the file `bin/setenv.sh` and put the following in it : `export JAVA_OPTS="-Xmx1024m -XX:MaxPermSize=256m -XX:+CMSClassUnloadingEnabled"`
+* On Linux, create the file `bin/setenv.sh` and put the following in it : `export JAVA_OPTS="-Xmx1024m -XX:MaxPermSize=256m -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC"`
-* On Windows, create the file `bin/setenv.bat` and put the following in it : `set JAVA_OPTS=-Xmx1024m -XX:MaxPermSize=256m -XX:+CMSClassUnloadingEnabled`
+* On Windows, create the file `bin/setenv.bat` and put the following in it : `set JAVA_OPTS=-Xmx1024m -XX:MaxPermSize=256m -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC`
 * If you don't use the embedded database, create a database in your external database instance, then uncomment the `Resource` element corresponding to the database engine you use from `conf/tomee.xml` and edit the default credentials.
 * If you'd like to change the default port (8082), edit `conf/server.xml` and look for `<Connector port="8082" protocol="HTTP/1.1"`.
 Change the port to the value you'd like to use.
 * CommaFeed will run on the `/commafeed` context.
 If you'd like to change the context, go to `webapps` and rename `commafeed.war`.
 Use the special name `ROOT.war` to deploy to the root context.